 The pre-school is managed well.
-The manager and pre-school committee are reflective and they demonstrate a commitment to the continual development of the whole provision.
+The manager is reflective and demonstrates a commitment to the continual development of the whole provision.
 Staff demonstrate a good knowledge of the Early Years Foundation Stage.
-They understand their responsibility to promote the learning and development of all children, which means that children are consistently provided with a range of experiences to meet their needs.
-Both staff hold relevant childcare qualifications and are keen to continually update their professional development.
+They understand their responsibility to promote the learning and development of all children.
+As a result, children are consistently provided with a range of experiences to meet their needs.
+The majority of staff hold relevant childcare qualifications and are keen to continually update their professional development.
 The manager regularly meets with staff and the pre-school committee to discuss and share any ideas, and to further promote effective outcomes for children.
-She carefully monitors staff performance, both informally through working alongside the staff and more formally through annual appraisals and monthly supervisions to identify training needs.
+She carefully monitors staff performance, both informally through working alongside the staff and more formally through annual appraisals and monthly supervisions to identify staff's training needs.
 This helps to promote good outcomes for children.

 The manager in the pre-school has a good understanding of the requirements to safeguard children.
-Staff knowledge of safeguarding is robust.
-They have a good understanding of the signs of abuse and the action to take if they have any concerns about a child's welfare.
-Their practice is supported by secure policies and procedures.
-The premises are kept secure and thorough risk assessments are undertaken, ensuring children can play safely and freely.
-Staff work well as a team to promote the smooth running of the session.
-However, at times, the organisation of staff means that care routines, such as washing hands, do not enable staff to consistently focus on teaching and children's learning experiences.
+Staffs knowledge of safeguarding is robust.
+For example, they have a good understanding of the signs of abuse and the action to take if they have any concerns about a child's welfare.
+Furthermore, their practice is supported by secure policies and procedures.
+Staff ensure that the premises is kept secure and thorough risk assessments are undertaken, ensuring children can play safely and freely.
+Staff work well as a team to promote the smooth running of each session.

 Parents value the strong partnership and relationships they have with the pre-school.
 They speak highly of staff and are delighted with the activities they provide for children.
-They say that they are 'immensely supportive'.
-One parent commented that she, 'would love to access more sessions for her child'.
-The pre-school has developed successful strategies to work closely with parents.
+They say that they are 'very pleased' with their children's progress.
+One parent commented that she finds the staff 'very supportive and caring'.
+The pre-school has also developed successful strategies to work closely with other professionals.
+They have formed close links with other early years providers whose setting children may also attend, and external agencies.
 Consequently, children have continuity of care and their needs are very well met.